BasimAlmatboli/AWS-Site-to-Site-VPN/README.md

 ## Usage

-1. Execute the Python script.
-2. Follow the steps outlined in the project walk-through.
+1. Follow the steps outlined in the project walk-through.

 ## License